contentauth/c2pa-python/docs/native-resources-management.md

 Cleanup must not raise an *ordinary* exception.
 A failure during cleanup (for example, the native library crashing on free) should not mask the original exception that caused the `with` block to exit. `ManagedResource` enforces this:

 - `close()` delegates to `_cleanup_resources()`, which wraps the entire cleanup sequence in a try/except that catches and silences `Exception`.
+It performs no teardown itself: after the foreign-process and already-closed checks it calls `_teardown(free_handle=True)`, which does the remaining work.
 - `_release()` is never called directly during cleanup.
 It runs inside `_safe_release()`, which logs any `Exception` with a traceback and returns normally, so a subclass whose `_release()` raises an ordinary error cannot stop the native pointer from being freed afterwards.
 - If freeing the native pointer fails, the error is logged via Python's `logging` module but not re-raised.
-- The state is set to `CLOSED` as the very first step, before attempting to free anything.
+- `_teardown()` sets `CLOSED` before running `_release()` or freeing anything.
 If cleanup fails halfway, the object is still marked closed, preventing a second attempt from doing further damage.
+It then moves the pointer into a local and nulls `_handle` before calling `c2pa_free`, so no other caller can read a handle that is about to be freed.
 - Cleanup is idempotent.
 Calling `close()` on an already-closed object returns immediately.

 These handlers catch `Exception`, not `BaseException`.
 The signals the interpreter raises to unwind a process (a cancellation request, or an exit already in progress) are `BaseException`, so they pass through cleanup untouched and the remaining free may not run.
 That is intentional: the signal means the whole process is going away, and its address space, native allocations included, is reclaimed on exit.
 Holding the interpreter in cleanup to finish a free that is about to become irrelevant would only delay the shutdown the caller asked for.